ioxio-dataspace/definitions-template/CONTRIBUTING.md

 ### Test version of definitions

 Everyone can submit to this repo whatever definitions they seem appropriate.
-It will allow to create data products using these definitions in the Finnish data economy testbed nexus and experiment with the system.
+It will allow to create data products using these definitions in a dataspace and experiment with the system.
 In order to do this:

 1. Fork this repository
 2. Create your definitions under `src/test/<your_github_username>/` if you're familiar with Python approach, or directly under `DataProducts/test/<your_github_username>` if you know what you're doing
 3. Submit a PR and wait for CI Workflow to run and validate the changes
-4. Once PR is merged, it's possible to use the definitions in the nexus
+4. Once PR is merged, it's possible to use the definitions in the dataspace

 ## Pull Requests